coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 benefits in an emergency.
 Manifesting the power is an immediate action, like manifesting a quickened power, and it counts toward the normal limit of one quickened power per round.
-You can use this power even when it's not your turn.
+You can use this power even when it’s not your turn.

-**Augment:** For every additional power point you spend, this power's duration increases by 1 round.
+**Augment:** For every additional power point you spend, this power’s duration increases by 1 round.

 ## Iron Body, Psionic